angelr1076/react-portfolio/README.md

-This is redesigned from a HUGO port I built months ago (angelroddy.com) and rebuilt in React.
-The site is hosted with Firebase uses react-mdl for some styling and is mobile-responsive.
+This is a rebuild from a HUGO theme I used as my first portfolio site written in React.
+The site is hosted with Firebase uses react-mdl.

 ![Settings Window](./src/images/home.png)